adelsolt/vSphere-infrastructure-automation/README.md

 ### Vault Integration

 Vault is used to securely store and retrieve sensitive information such as passwords, API keys, and SSH credentials.
-The secrets are dynamically injected into the Terraform and Ansible configurations during deployment.
+Which will be dynamically injected into the Terraform and Ansible configurations during deployment.

-1. **Install Vault**: Download and install Vault from [HashiCorp Vault](https://www.vaultproject.io/downloads).
+1. **Installed Vault**

-2. **Configure Vault**: Set up Vault to store the secrets required by the project.
+2. **Configured Vault**: Setted up Vault to store the secrets required by the project.
 The secrets are stored in `vault/secrets/`.

-3. **Use Vault in Terraform and Ansible**: Modify your Terraform and Ansible configurations to pull secrets from Vault instead of hardcoding them directly.
+3. **Used Vault in Terraform and Ansible**: The Terraform and Ansible configurations are modified to pull secrets from Vault instead of hardcoding them directly.

    For example:
-   - In Terraform, you can use `vault_generic_secret` to retrieve secrets.
+   - In Terraform, `vault_generic_secret` can used to retrieve secrets.
-   - In Ansible, you can use the `ansible-vault` integration to securely access secrets.
+   - In Ansible, `ansible-vault` can used integration to securely access secrets.